Purchases made through links earn us a small commission, at no extra cost to you.

 I know I am going to sound like a park ranger here, but please, do not feed the wildlife.
 It’s not safe or healthy for wild animals to become dependent on artificial food sources and lose their natural fear of humans (just looking out for my furry forest friends!)

 Mike and I both loved visiting Moraine Lake and I’m sure we will be back again and again.
 We’d like to go kayaking on Moraine Lake and hike some of the trails (especially Larch Valley) that begin at Moraine Lake Lodge.

 Reflecting on our visit, I’d have to agree with Walter Wilcox, the explorer who named Moraine Lake, when he wrote that “no scene had ever given me an equal impression of inspiring solitude and rugged grandeur.”

 Tips for Visiting Moraine Lake

 Location: Moraine Lake is 14 km outside Lake Louise Village, at the end of Moraine Lake Road.

 - Moraine Lake road is closed to vehicles from early October to early June due to large snowfalls and the potential for avalanches.

-- Accommodations at the lake can be found at Moraine Lake Lodge.
+Accommodations: Accommodations at the lake can be found at Moraine Lake Lodge.
 There isn’t a campground.

 Canoe Rentals: The canoe dock is open for rentals from 9:30 am-5:00 pm (mid-June to mid-September).
 Confirm hours and prices directly with Moraine Lake Lodge HERE.

 More Tips: Keep in mind that the weather can change rapidly so come prepared with appropriate clothing.

-- After visiting Moraine Lake, you should definitely make the short trip (about 14 kms) up to Lake Louise, another awe inspiring lake.
+- After visiting Moraine Lake, you should definitely make the short trip (about 14 km) up to Lake Louise, another awe inspiring lake.
 Unlike Moraine Lake, Lake Louise is accessible year round.
 If you are looking for some ideas on what to do at Lake Louise, visit our post Romantic Lake Louise- Our Favourite Activities for Romance.